hph/AllPass/README.md

 ### Installing on Linux
 Open a terminal and execute the following commands:

-    $ cd ~/Downloads/AllPass # cd to the folder containing the source files.
-    $ mkdir ~/.allpass
+    $ git clone git://github.com/haukurpallh/AllPass.git
-    $ cp *.* ~/.allpass
+    $ mv AllPass ~/.allpass

-Modify `$USER` in the following lines to your username:

-    $ echo alias k="python /home/$USER/.allpass/allpass.py" >> ~/.bashrc
+    $ echo alias ap="python /home/$USER/.allpass/allpass.py" >> ~/.bashrc
-    $ echo alias ko="python /home/$USER/.allpass/allpass.py -o" >> ~/.bashrc
+    $ echo alias apo="python /home/$USER/.allpass/allpass.py -o" >> ~/.bashrc

-Close the terminal and open it anew.
-Type `k` to run the program normally, `ko` to run it with the parameter -o (additional options).

 Usage
 -----
-To run the program simply type `k` in the terminal.
-Additional options are available by typing `ko` or by running the program with the parameter `-o`.
+To run the program simply type `ap` in the terminal.
+Additional options are available by typing `apo` or by running the program with the parameter `-o`.
 On runtime you're asked for two seeds (or more via `-o` if you wish).
 The first seed may be called your "master password", which you should use for all the passwords you wish to generate.
 The second seed may be called the "ID" of the password you want to generate.
-This means that all you have to remember to generate the same password is the master password (preferably the same for all your passwords) and the password's ID.
-Example:
+This means that all you have to remember to generate the same password is the master password (ideally the same for all your passwords) and the password's ID.
+For example:

-    $ k
+    $ ap
     AllPass - Your passwords everywhere and nowhere.
-    Seed #1:
+    Seed #1: $master
-    Seed #2:
+    Seed #2: $id
     Password saved to the clipboard.
 Press enter to clear it and exit.

-Or alternatively:
+Your input isn't visible for safety purposes.
+If you want, you can alternatively use the `apo` command:

-    $ ko
+    $ apo
     AllPass - Your passwords everywhere and nowhere.
     Number of seeds: 3
     Seed #1: